-Turning off at Horahora Road towards the Waikato River Trails the road makes for a really pleasant drive with the river on one side and a mixture of housing and farmland on the other.
-8 or so kms down the road there is the turn off for the Little Waipa Reserve number one on the list of must visit places according to our friends.
+Turning off at Horahora Road towards the Waikato River Trails the road makes for a delightful drive.
+With the river on one side and a mixture of housing and farmland on the other.
+8 or so km’s down the road there is the turn off for the Little Waipa Reserve number one on the list of must-visit places according to our friends.

-With only one other camper here in an area big enough to accommodate multiple campers we had our choice of spaces, choosing one close to the boat ramp with a great view of the river from the lounge area of the motorhome.
-One really good thing about this area is that the ground surface is both level and well drained meaning that even after all the recent heavy rain there was no worry about getting stuck here.
+With only one other camper here in an area big enough to accommodate multiple campers, we had our choice of spaces, choosing one close to the boat ramp with a great view of the river from the lounge area of the motorhome.
+One excellent thing about this area is that the ground surface is both level and well-drained meaning that even after all the recent heavy rain, there was no worry about getting stuck here.

-At the entrance to the trail there are a couple of well written signage boards that explain the history of the area and points of interest along the trail.
-Although we weren’t going to explore anywhere near the full trail trail this day it was good to know what we could see if we wanted to.
+At the entrance to the trail, there are a couple of well-written signage boards that explain the history of the area.
+Also the points of interest along the trail.
+Although we weren’t going to explore anywhere near the full trail this day it was good to know what we could see if we wanted to.

-The path is a well formed wide track that as it follows the river is fairly flat making for an easy walk with this sign about a 20 minute walk from the camp.
+The path is a well-formed wide track that as it follows the river is relatively flat making for a leisurely walk with this sign about a 20-minute walk from the camp.

-Back at the motorhome we found Mr Blobby looking rather worse for wear and very unsteady on his feet.
+Back at the motorhome, we found Mr Blobby looking slightly worse for wear and very unsteady on his feet.
 Making him as comfortable as we could we were both concerned that the end was near.
-At least if it was to be his time he could look back on a good life and a long innings.
+At least if it was to be his time, he could look back on a good life and a long innings.

-Before we departed I again took advantage of the local facilities and as I wandered back to the motorhome I couldn’t help but admire the beauty of the place.
-That night there had been four of us camped there and as you can see from the huge spaces around us there is easily room for plenty more, this is a place we will return to.
+Before we departed, I again took advantage of the local facilities, and as I wandered back to the motorhome, I couldn’t help but admire the beauty of the place.
+That night there had been four of us camped there, and as you can see from the enormous spaces around us there is easily room for plenty more, this is a place we will return to.